rinpharma/r-pharma/content/home/welcome.md

 ---

 The conference is a relatively small, scientifically & industry oriented, collegial event focused on the use of R in the development of pharmaceuticals.

 The R/Pharma in-person roundtable at posit::conf on Sep 18 is fully booked.
-To join the waiting list, please send a message here: https://rinpharma.com/contact/

 R/Pharma virtual will run Oct 24-26 with workshops the week prior.
-The call for talks is now closed.
-Conference registration details will follow very shortly.
+Registration is now open.